Jean-Claude Romand: Biography

 Jean-Claude Romand was born on 11 February 1954 in Lons-le-Saunier and grew up in the village Clairvaux-les-Lacs in the département of Jura.
 He studied at the lycée of Lons-le-Saunier until his baccalauréat.
-In 1971 he registered at the classes préparatoires of Lycée du Parc in Lyon but dropped out after one term.
+In 1971, he registered at the classes préparatoires of Lycée du Parc in Lyon but dropped out after one term.
 Afterwards he enrolled as a medical student.

 Romand told friends and family that he had passed the first and second year medical examinations in 1975, when in fact he had purposely avoided taking either.
-He never qualified as a doctor, which was unknown by his parents.
+He never qualified as a doctor, which was not known to his parents.

 For 18 years, Romand posed as a successful medical professional and researcher in the World Health Organization (WHO).
 He claimed that he had researched arteriosclerosis and that he had contact with political figures.

 In reality, he spent his days wandering and used the free information services of the local WHO building.
 He lived close by in Prévessin-Moëns, France.
 Periodically, he left for a supposed work trip but travelled only as far as Geneva International Airport and spent a couple of days in a hotel room there, studying medical journals and a travel guide about the various countries he lied about visiting.
 Romand lived off the money his wife and he had made by selling an apartment, from his wife's salary and from money given to him by various relatives, who were told that he was investing it in various hedge funds and foreign ventures.

 Jean-Claude Romand is the only witness to the death of his father-in-law, Pierre Crolet, on 23 October 1988.
-Pierre Crolet had a fatal fall on the stairs of his house a few days after asking for reimbursement of part of his financial investment.
+Pierre had a fatal fall on the stairs of his house a few days after asking for reimbursement of part of his financial investment.
 When the rescuers arrived on the scene they claimed to have heard him stammer: "Jean-Claude m'a, Jean-Claude m'a..." ("Jean-Claude [missing verb]d me") before Jean-Claude intervened to put an oxygen mask on the face of his father-in-law.
-Pierre Crolet died of his injuries a few days later without waking up.
-The courts ruled it an accident and Romand was not prosecuted, later organizing his father-in-law’s funeral and launching a fundraiser.
+Pierre died of his injuries a few days later without waking up.
+The courts ruled it an accident and Romand was not prosecuted, later organizing his father-in-law's funeral and launching a fundraiser.
 He subsequently diverted all donations.